• Resources Home

 To choose a homepage layout, click “Choose Home Page” in the upper right corner of the homepage:

-Then select from the list of options:
+Then select from the list of options and select “Save”.

 Home page options including Course Activity Stream, Pages Front Page, Course Modules, Assignments List, Syllabus